subdit/snippets/README.md

 # The Snippets Application

-## The technology: Next.js for the front end and Prisma Sqlite for the database
+## The technology:

+: Next.js for the front end
+: Prisma Sqlite connect with local database
+: Tailwind CSS for Style

 ### Create Records